Nobody wants to see their dream go up in flames, but that’s precisely what can happen to small business owners who burn money on unnecessary expenses.

 2. Top-of-the-Line Technology

 Unless you’re running a tech company, chances are, you don’t need the latest and greatest in electronic equipment.
-In fact, it will serve you well to know that the average computer user will only use a fraction of the features available on their device.
+In fact, it will serve you well to know that the average computer user only uses a fraction of the features available on their device.

 Instead of spending a fortune on brand new top-of-the-line technology, a better option is to purchase either slightly older equipment or refurbished products.
 Newegg Insider defines “refurbished” as any “product that has been returned, inspected, repaired if necessary, and then resold.
 In the case of refurbished computers and mobile devices, the device also has its data wiped and is restored back to factory settings.”
 In other words, buying refurbished can get you a like-new computer for a fraction of the cost.